 PVMHS policy and procedure requires that parents/legal guardians contact the school when a student is going to be absent or late - the school day begins at 7:20 a.m.
-Contact your student's respective House or Program to notify PVMHS staff.
+Contact the main office, or your student's respective Dean or Program to notify PVMHS staff.
 The following numbers should be used: